Last Updated: March 19, 2020

 Categories of personal information that we collect and disclose.
 Our collection, use, and disclosure of personal information about a California resident will vary depending upon the circumstances and nature of our interactions or relationship with such resident.
-We the categories of personal information from the sources described in the Personal Information Collected section above, and for the purposes described in the Purpose for Collecting Personal Information section above.
-And we disclose the categories of personal information as described in the Disclosure of Personal Information section above.
+We describe the categories of personal information and their sources in the Personal Information Collected section above, and for the purposes described in the Purpose for Collecting Personal Information section above.
+In addition, the disclosure of personal information is described in the Disclosure of Personal Information section above.

 Rights of California residents.
 California law gives consumers the following rights: